MartinRichmanUni/VirtualAssistant/README.md

 pip3 install pillow
 ```
 ## Open the Python file
-On the desktop, click the raspberry icon on the top left, navigate to Thonny with 'Programming > Thonny'and open it.
+On the desktop, click the raspberry icon on the top left, navigate to Thonny with 'Programming > Thonny' and open it.
 Load the 'grok.py' file into the application.

 ## Getting necessary API keys
 The software using the OpenAI API for the assistant and PicoVoice for the custom wake word.